 I didn’t go looking for grief this afternoon, but it found me anyway, and I have designers and programmers to thank for it.
 In this case, the designers and programmers are somewhere at Facebook.

-I know they’re probably pretty proud of the work that went into the “Year in Review” app they designed and developed.
+I know they’re probably pretty proud of the work that went into the “Year in Review” app they designed and developed, and deservedly so — a lot of people have used it to share the highlights of their years.
 Knowing what kind of year I’d had, though, I avoided making one of my own.
 I kept seeing them pop up in my feed, created by others, almost all of them with the default caption, “It’s been a great year!
 Thanks for being a part of it.”
 Which was, by itself, jarring enough, the idea that any year I was part of could be described as great.

 Still, they were easy enough to pass over, and I did.
 Until today, when I got this in my feed, exhorting me to create one of my own.
 “Eric, here’s what your year looked like!”

 A picture of my daughter, who is dead.
 Who died this year.

 Yes, my year looked like that.
 True enough.
 My year looked like the now-absent face of my little girl.
 It was still unkind to remind me so forcefully.

 And I know, of course, that this is not a deliberate assault.
 This inadvertent algorithmic cruelty is the result of code that works in the overwhelming majority of cases, reminding people of the awesomeness of their years, showing them selfies at a party or whale spouts from sailing boats or the marina outside their vacation house.